locka99/opcua/README.md

 # Introduction

-An [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) server / client API implementation for Rust.
+This is an [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) server / client API implementation for Rust.

 <table>
   <tr>